Productivity Tips That Work - Complete Guide for 2026

 Use Time Blocking

 Schedule specific blocks for different tasks.
 Group similar tasks together for maximum efficiency.
+Time blocking reduces decision fatigue and creates realistic expectations about what you can accomplish in a day.

 2.